 Pupils have two hours of PE timetabled per week and are taught skills fundamental for gymnastics, games, OAA (outdoor adventurous activity) and athletics.
 Children are given the opportunity to swim for a term in Year 4 and all participate in themed sporting days such as Healthy Heart Day and Wimbledon Wednesday.
 All pupils take part in a range of tournaments and sports festivals both within school between year groups and with other schools.
-Below are the yearly overviews for each year group and how skills progress across the school and how the Sport Premium is spent.
+Please find the below the progression of skills across the school and how the Sport Premium is spent.

 The Lead Learner for PE is Mr T Richardson